cryptojoks/antofy-docs/docs/features.md

 In one of his talks, Nassim Taleb gave an example that people can vary from each other in weight by 5, well by 10 times at max.
 But in the size of their fortunes, they can differ a billion times.
 How can a decentralized system be created where one vote weighs billions of times more than the overwhelming majority of others?

-The unique consensus of Antofy - Proof of Victory - provides real, rather than declarative decentralization, as anyone can participate in it, and the weight of the vote does not depend on the size of the owned capital.
+The unique consensus of Antofy - Proof of Defeating - provides real, rather than declarative decentralization, as anyone can participate in it, and the weight of the vote does not depend on the size of the owned capital.

 ## True Scalability <a href="#4dc9" id="4dc9"></a>